christofferholmstedt/linux-wpan-dev/README.md

 build/compile the linux-kernel or U-Boot.
 You have to do that yourself.

 **Prerequisites**

-* gcc-arm-linux-gnueabi package from Ubuntu/Debian repository
+gcc-arm-linux-gnueabi package from Ubuntu/Debian repository, Virtualbox and Vagrant.
-* Virtualbox and Vagrant

 1. ```vagrant up```
 2. ```vagrant ssh```